studioioniqueeditor-maker/wan-22-i2v/README.md

   - Robust error handling and diagnostic reporting.
   - Rate limiting and session management.
   - Comprehensive logging and feedback.
-- **Public API:** A full-featured API for programmatic video generation.
+- **Public API:** A full-featured API for programmatic video generation with API Key authentication.

 ## Prerequisites